chemical well

 the summer hikaru died

 The gay version of Aono-kun.
 Hikaru's not really a ghost, but...
-Anyway, I think it's still too early in the story to say whether I really like it or not, but the art is beautiful and so far it's nailed the horror of growing up gay in a small town.
+Anyway, I think it's still too early in the story to say whether I really like it or not, but the art is nice and so far it's nailed the horror of growing up gay in a small town.

 Itoshi no Kana - Yutaka Kanata